2011–12 FA Cup: Calendar

 The calendar for the 2011–12 FA Cup, as announced by The Football Association:

 Qualifying rounds

-All of the teams that entered the competition and were not members of the Premier League or the Football League had to compete in the qualifying rounds.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Tamworth, Blyth Spartans, Stourbridge, Bradford Park Avenue, Gateshead, Wrexham, Fleetwood Town, Grimsby Town, Nantwich Town, Alfreton Town, Southport, Corby Town, AFC Telford United, Hinckley United, Barrow, FC Halifax Town, East Thurrock United, Salisbury City, Chelmsford City, Bath City, Maidenhead United, Sutton United, Cambridge United, Oxford City, AFC Totton, Basingstoke Town, Luton Town, Arlesey Town, Bromley, Kettering Town, Redbridge and Newport County.

+Nantwich Town, East Thurrock United, AFC Totton and Arlesey Town were appearing in the competition proper for the first time.
+FC Halifax Town was also appearing at this stage for the first time in their own right, only three seasons after the winding up of the original Halifax Town AFC.
+Of the others, Bradford Park Avenue and Redbridge were the only clubs not to have featured in the first round of the FA Cup at least once in the previous five seasons, having last done so back in 2003-04.

 First round proper

 Teams from Leagues One and Two entered at this stage, along with the winners from the fourth round qualifying.
 The draw was made on 30 October 2011 and ties were played on the weekend of 12–13 November 2011.
 Redbridge, from the 8th tier of English football, were the lowest ranked football team to make it through to the first round proper.